bamless/jstar/README.md

    compiling source code, so there's almost no delay between importing and actual execution
  - **Obfuscation**.
 If you don't want your source to be viewed, compiled files are a nice option since all the source and almost all debug information are stripped
- - **Platofrm indipendence**.
+ - **Platform indipendence**.
 Compiled files are cross-platform, just like normal source files.
 This means that they can be compiled once and shared across all systems that have a J* interpreter.

 # Special thanks